aminekaabachi/aminekaabachi/README.md

 <br /><br />
 My geek story started long before, I was passionate about computer science since childhood.
 I won many competitions local and international and hackathons and I'm still active on cybersecurity competitions with the CTF “the3000” team.
 <br /><br />
 I love to solve problems and find solutions and then work hard to make them optimal.
-I enjoy the Linux ecosystem. and i think kubernetes is the future of operating systems.
+I enjoy the Linux ecosyste .
+I also think Kubernetes is the future of operating systems.
 I also like good presentations / tech-talks so I try to make slides that are artistically fair when I have the opportunity.
 <hr />
 </p>
 </details>

 <details>
-<summary>My Articles!</summary>
+  <summary><b>My articles</b></summary>
 <hr />

 - [Building a Python SDK for Azure Databricks](https://kaabachi.io/building-python-sdk-for-azure-databricks/)